Hangover Cures Hit Social Media Just In Time For St. Patrick’s Day

 — 680 CJOB (@680CJOB) March 17, 2017

 Some experts say that there is only one cure for a hangover besides not drinking at all and that is time.
-John McNeill, who is with the Faculty of Pharmaceutical Sciences at the University of British Columbia, claims that time is the cure to the hangover and it takes about 24 hours before its gone or at least renders you feeling a lot better.
+John McNeill, who is with the Faculty of Pharmaceutical sciences at the University of British Columbia, claims that time is the cure to the hangover and it takes about 24 hours before its gone or at least renders you feeling a lot better.

 Everyone knows that to avoid a hangover, you just don’t drink, but there are ways of lessening your chances if you are going to drink.
 The first of course is drink moderately, putting long spaces between ordering your drinks over the hours that you are in that party mode.
 Some people drink water along with their alcoholic beverage to make it last longer and space out ordering their drinks.
 It also helps in keeping them hydrated.